How to Grow and Care for Corn Palm (Dracaena fragrans) Indoors

 Pests

-Common pests in Dracaena fragrans pests are Mealy Bugs, Scale Insects and Spider Mites.
-Isolate the affected plant to prevent spread to other plants and treat it appropriately for the pests.
-Read on how to identify and get rid of pests in houseplants.
+Common pests in Dracaena fragrans are mealybugs, scale insects, and spider mites.
+Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap.
+Take care to follow the manufacturer's instructions on the label.

 You liked it?
 Share on social media.